 Texas 4-H Range Science Webpage: http://texas4-h.tamu.edu/projects/range-science/ – Website has direct links for study guides, contest resources, and participant resources.

 - 4-H Range Evaluation Contest

 Plant ID & Range Judging Practice Starts January 13th & 14th!

 Come learn how to identify native plants and have fun doing so!
 Participants must be in at least the 3rd grade.
 We will need adult help with this team, so if you are interested, please contact Beth McMahon at 830-997-3452 or by email to email@example.com.
 Rotations may be available.
 Please see the information sheet below for contest dates and additional details.

-To sign up, complete the online form here and submit the signed Code of Conduct Agreement to Beth McMahon at the Gillespie County Extension Office.
+To sign up, complete the online form here or contact the Gillespie County Extension Office.

 Plant ID Code of Conduct (pdf)

 Practice for Plant ID and Range Judging begins January 13th and January 14th.
 Practices must have at least four kids registered for that time period to happen.

 Meeting Times are as follows: